WATER SOFTENER EFFECTIVENESS IN WESTON

 In addition to the above system, there are many other types of systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
 Starting with a water test will dictate the right approach.
 For more information on common bad odors & tastes in New England water supplies, see the link at https://h2ocare.com/bad-odor-taste

 THE AFFECTS OF IRON, MANGANESE & HARD WATER

 Hard water affects include corrosion and scaling inside pipes, major staining throughout the home’s showers, bathtubs, and sinks and destruction of hot water heaters way ahead of their useful life (scale build-up inside hot water heaters can insulate the temperature sensor inside the tank causing them to work much harder to bring the temperature up to the set level).
 Iron and manganese in water can create rusty or black/brown staining and corrosion in the home as well.
-Hydrogen Sulfide is evidenced typically by a rotten egg smell in your water, however this may also be caused by high Manganese levels in the water also.
-A water filtration specifically for this problem is effective in correcting this.
 For those using their well water for outside lawn irrigation, iron and manganese can cause major staining of outside walkways, house siding and anyplace the water touches.
-See the link at http://h2ocare.com/lawn-irrigation/.
+See the link at https://h2ocare.com/lawn-irrigation/.

 WHAT DO WATER SOFTENERS REMOVE?